karatelabs/karate/README.md

 # Configuration
 > You can skip this section and jump straight to the [Syntax Guide](#syntax-guide) if you are in a hurry to get started with Karate.
 Things will work even if the `karate-config.js` file is not present.

+## Classpath
+The 'classpath' is a Java concept and is where some configuration files such as the one for [logging](#logging) are expected to be by default.
+If you use the Maven `<test-resources>` tweak [described earlier](#folder-structure) (recommended), the root of the classpath will be in the `src/test/java` folder, or else would be `src/test/resources`.

-The only 'rule' is that on start-up Karate expects a file called `karate-config.js` to exist on the classpath and contain a JavaScript function.
+The only 'rule' is that on start-up Karate expects a file called `karate-config.js` to exist on the 'classpath' and contain a JavaScript function.

 Karate will invoke this function and from that point onwards, you are free to set config properties in a variety of ways.
 One possible method is shown below, based on reading a Java system property.

 ```javascript
 function() {